 At midnight on the Tuesday before their annual football matchup with Michigan, Ohio State University students jump into a on-campus lake and desperately try to swim out of Ohio.
 Thankfully, none have succeeded.

-When the KU football team scores a touchdown or an opposing basketball player fouls out, Jayhawk fans put their arms in the air and slowly wave them back and forth to mimic the motion of wheat swaying in a field -- sometimes so convincingly that Mark Mangino would actually eat them.
+When the KU football team scores a touchdown or an opposing basketball player fouls out, Jayhawk fans put their arms in the air and slowly wave them back and forth to mimic the motion of wheat swaying in a field.

 During this Evangelical college’s first home basketball game, the crowd takes a complete vow of silence from the opening tip until Taylor scores its 10th point.
 Then the crowd completely loses it, storms the court, and celebrates for several minutes without inhibition before returning to having no fun until the next year.

 University of IowaHawkeye Victory Polka